dalathegreat/LeafEnhancer-UserManual/README.md

 # LeafEnhancer - User Manual
 User manual for the LeafEnhancer software developed by Dala's EV Repair LeafEnhancer is a compilation of enhancements for the 2010-2017 Nissan Leaf.
 It brings some well needed quality of life improvements to make the older LEAF more competetive, compared to the features present on todays EVs.
-Here is all the enhancements:
+The full list of features here is also available for BatteryUpgrade customers.
+Here are all the enhancements:

 ## CapacityBoost ✔️
 This software allows for more extraction of usable power from the battery.
 This is done by tapping into the buffer that is normally used to prevent degradation.
 An 8% capacity increase is extracted this way.
 This roughly translates to 5-15km of additional range depending on your batteries current state of health.